-In these poly-printing technique lessons, my KS3 art pupils have been looking at African Adinkra Symbols and using them as inspiration to create their own printed artwork.
-They looked at the symbols, drew them out, and finally created their own poly-print artworks.
+In these poly-printing technique lessons, my KS3 art pupils looked at African Adinkra Symbols and used them as inspiration to create their own colourful, printed artwork.
+They researched the Adinkra symbols, drew them out, created their own symbols and finally created their own poly-print artworks.

-Here are some examples of the pupils’ work.
+Here are some examples of the pupils’ symbol design work.
 They researched the symbols for homework and added facts about them on their sketchbook pages.
-In their drawings they had to focus on the use of line (adding a range of thick and thin, solid and outlined etc.)
+In their drawings they had to focus on the use of line (adding a range of thick and thin, solid and outlined etc.) then thought about what their own symbols could mean.

-After their initial design sketches, the art students developed their ideas and drew out their design bigger (adding an element of challenge to the work), whilst thinking of a colour scheme (I have a project teaching colour theory with Kandinsky here!) and aiming to have equal amounts of each colour.
+After their initial design sketches, the art students developed their ideas and drew out their favourite design bigger (adding an element of challenge to the work), whilst thinking of a colour scheme and aiming to have equal amounts of each colour.
+They had to explain why they had chosen that design and what it symbolised.

-Students did some artist research next, looking at Jane Davies for inspiration.
-The art students used a range of materials such as sponges, straws, forks, spatulas etc. Pupils worked in their chosen colour scheme.
+Next, students did some artist research to understand different ways of creating interesting backgrounds to print onto – we looking at Jane Davies for inspiration.
+This was a really fun part of this printing project, as students used a range of materials such as sponges, straws, forks, spatulas etc. Pupils worked in their chosen colour scheme.

-Next I showed the pupils how to copy out their design onto polyboard squares and get them ready to print.
+I then showed my students how to accurately copy out their design onto polyboard squares and get them ready to print.

-- First they carefully drew their design onto the polyboard using a broad-tip felt tip pen.
+- First they carefully drew their design onto the polyboard using a broad-tip felt tip pen, making sure they pressed on lightly.

 - Next they pushed down on the areas that they did not want to show up.
 I used a biro but you could easily use a sharp pencil.